hirusha-adi/informaticc-blog/blog/2025-03-15-metasploitable-guide-for-beginners/index.md

     1. **SYN**: The client sends a SYN (synchronize) packet to the server to initiate the connection.
     2. **SYN-ACK**: The server responds with a SYN-ACK (synchronize-acknowledge) packet, confirming readiness to establish the connection.
     3. **ACK**: The client completes the handshake by sending an ACK (acknowledge) packet.
   - With `-sS`, we send the SYN packet, and if the service is up, the server will respond with a SYN-ACK.
-However, we don’t complete the handshake by sending back the final ACK packet.
+However, we don't complete the handshake by sending back the final ACK packet.
 Instead, we send a RST (reset) packet to abort the connection, preventing the handshake from fully completing.
 This results in a "stealthy" scan since no actual connection is established, and the application layer won't log the connection.
 - `-sV`: Detects the versions of services running on open ports.
 Nmap either grabs the banner or uses other techniques to determine the version number.
 - `-sC`: Executes the default nmap scripts to gather additional information or check for misconfigurations.
-This shouldn’t conflict with the `-sS` flag, as the scripts generally run after the port scanning phase.
+This shouldn't conflict with the `-sS` flag, as the scripts generally run after the port scanning phase.
 - `-A`: Performs an aggressive scan, attempting to gather as much information as possible.
 It is indeed noisy, but it should not conflict with the `-sS` scan as it mainly triggers additional scans and probes after the initial port scan.
 - `-O`: Attempts to detect the operating system of the target.